fluxcd/website/content/en/legacy/helm-operator/helmrelease-guide/chart-sources.md

         - --helm-repository-import=v2:/root/.helm/repository/repositories.yaml,v3:/root/.helm/repository/repositories.yaml
 ```

-!!! note
+{{% alert color="info" title="Note" %}}
 There is no limit to the amount of repository files that can be imported
 as the `--helm-repository-import` flag accepts a comma separated string
 slice of `<Helm version>:<filepath>`, e.g. `v3:/my/path.yaml`.
 Adding all entries to the same file and/or secret is thus not a requirement.

-!!! hint
+{{% /alert %}}

+{{% alert color="info" title="Hint" %}}
 For the [Helm chart](../references/chart.md), this all can be done by setting
 `configureRepositories.enable` to `true`, it will automatically pick up the
 `flux-helm-reposities` secret created earlier in this guide and configure the
 `--helm-repository-import` flag for the enabled Helm versions.
 The certificate
 secret can be mounted by configuring the `extraVolumes` and `extraVolumeMounts`
 values.
+{{% /alert %}}

 ### Extending the supported Helm repository protocols